adamaveray/blight/README.md

 - **web**: The path to output rendered files to
 - **drafts_web**: The path to output rendered draft post files to
 - **cache**: The path various cache files can be written to
+- **log**: The path to write the system log it.
+If not set, logging will not occur.

 ### Limits